 Twitter is popular around the entire globe.
 Its worldwide popularity opens doors for businesses with good social media teams.
 Such businesses can gain exposure to markets that might otherwise be beyond the reach of their marketing budgets.
 The algorithms of Twitter also lend themselves to viral sharing by elevating an account’s most popular posts to positions higher up on the feeds of those who follow that account.
 This feature, along with the retweet function and the comment function, allows you a chance to get your best content not just to your core audience but (through social sharing) to wider and wider circles of Twitter users, multiplying your reach and possibly winning you additional followers in the bargain.
 However, with this global reach also comes responsibility.
 One of the biggest dangers on Twitter is posting something that, while it may not be insulting to your demographic, could be insulting to someone in the broader Twittersphere.
 The possibility exists that, on a platform like Twitter, someone will find something objectionable in one of your best-circulated messages.
 Such a reactionary user could start an awareness initiative designed to hurt your standing with the customers you already have as well.
 It always looks bad for a brand to be closed minded, shallow, or mean, so the best rule of thumb is if you aren’t sure it won’t insult, just don’t use it at all.

 Social media has indeed done an excellent job of assisting businesses in growing their brand awareness, personality, and engagement.
-The results in creating a conversation between a brand and an audience has never been as great as they have been through social media.
+The results in creating a conversation between a brand and an audience, a prospect that, prior to social media, was hardly possible.
 With Twitter being the center of this movement and creating more average brand engagement than any other, it is vital for businesses to join the excitement and create a Twitter presence of their own.
-Although speed, layout freedom, the linking freedom, and worldwide exposure are very helpful parts of Twitter, at the end of the day the freedom Twitter gives you to express your brand personality is the most important ingredient for businesses.
-We hope this knowledge will give you the confidence to create a strong Twitter presence, however we realize this is just the tip of the iceberg.
-So, we would like to help further in easing your fears and boosting your Twitter following.
+Although speed, layout freedom, linking freedom, and worldwide exposure are very helpful parts of Twitter, at the end of the day the freedom Twitter gives you to express your brand personality is the most important ingredient for businesses.
+We hope this knowledge will give you the confidence to create a strong Twitter presence; however, we realize this is just the tip of the iceberg.
+So we would like to help further in easing your fears and boosting your Twitter following.
 We will personally share every post we see containing @Jemully, as well as analyze your Twitter home page and your most recent three posts.
 We will then send you some personalized tips for improving your site.
 Twitter is nothing to be scared of, and with our help you will be ready to go before you know it!